PrestaShop/prestashop.github.io/content/news/public-oss-demo/2025/live-update-july-2025.md

 ## The session's agenda was as follows:

-- [00:00](https://youtu.be/GqfSJD3MYF4) Beginning of the session: the introduction
+- [00:00](https://youtu.be/GqfSJD3MYF4) Beginning of the session: introduction
 - [02:21](https://youtu.be/GqfSJD3MYF4?t=141) Project news: PrestaShop 9.0 is available
 - [10:23](https://youtu.be/GqfSJD3MYF4?t=623) Project news: PrestaShop 8.2.2 release
 - [12:43](https://youtu.be/GqfSJD3MYF4?t=763) Hummingbird 2 - progress and roadmap